 Every time you make a move, you’re providing information to your opponents.
 If you sprint across a gap like it’s nothing, they’ll know you have the strength to be dangerous later on.
 If you’re attacking or constantly going to the front to push the pace, you’ll become someone to watch.
 It’s better to be anonymous, so when you attack no one knows whether you’re worth chasing.

-In long events, the final hour separates the men from the boys
+In long events, the final hour separates the Champs from the Chumps

 What I remember most about the Tour of Flanders was the energy.
 You know how a wide river speeds up and turns violent as it enters a narrow gorge?
 That’s what it’s like to race toward the narrow, steep, cobbled climbs in the Tour of Flanders.
 As the roads get narrower, the fighting for position gets more intense.
 When you hit the climbs the intensity goes through the roof and the race fans are loud enough to wake the dead.
 And at Flanders, it’s as if the river keeps getting narrower and the rapids keep getting bigger, and one by one riders go under to be dashed against the rocks.